 I didn't see the recommendation of 6 caplets per day when I started taking it.
 I'll up my dosage to 6 per day for to the next two months and report my findings in an update to my experiment, which I outlined above.

 Update.
-As stated above, after 2 months, I did not see a difference.
+After 6 months, I did not see a difference in my tinnitus.

 Lipoflavonoid And The Military

 On the Lipoflavonoid website they say that ” Tinnitus is one of the most common service-related disabilities among veterans returning from Iraq and Afghanistan.”

 Hearing loss is significant problem for those in the military.
 While at least one study has found Lipo-Flavonoid did not work in US service personnel, it was a small study.
 I'm still curious.
 Has anyone in the military used lipoflavonoid?
 If yes, leave a comment below and let me know if it helped you and how long it took to work?
 Also let me know if it did not work for you.